iyzhang/superhero-network/README.md

 3. Discuss implementing an opt-in women-only block of rooms at the conference.
 For social networking but also for safety (e.g., I've had men at hotels follow me back to my floor in a creepy way).
    Superheros serve as mentors, den mothers?
-Maybe always open door policy?
+Maybe have an open door policy?
 Also, discuss safety measures for getting from airport to hotel when some women arrive alone late at night, some hotels are out of the way or in countries where it's not safe to travel alone